 Next Steps

-We are continuing our quantitative analysis including with more data modelling and new datasets and we are also working on ‘deep dive’ research topics.
-The first deep dive is with the Runnymede Trust on an in-depth analysis of what homelessness means for different ethnic groups.
+We also are working on a series of qualitative reports.
+We will soon publish results of a an in-depth analysis carried out with the Runnymede Trust of what homelessness means for different ethnic groups.
 We have carried out focus groups in 5 case study areas – Tower Hamlets, Southwark, Lewisham, Bristol, and Bradford and are focusing in on differing experiences for people of Black, Pakistani, and Bangladeshi backgrounds.
-Results will be published in Autumn.
+Our second research intern, Christiana Ajai-Thomas explored issues facing a sample of young black people with lived experience of homelessness in London, and our third intern, Nifemi Adesina is developing her research plans on race, homelessness and addictions.

 We are also continuously working to establish and strengthen partnerships that can effectively communicate and advocate for change.